-Prior to Colvin’s arrest, there was already talk about boycotting the bus system in the black community because of segregation.
+Before Colvin’s arrest, there was already talk about boycotting the bus system in the black community because of segregation.
 Colvin’s youth and her story spurred the resistance, but the NAACP felt that teenagers were unreliable and needed someone else to be the image of the resistance.

 Rosa Parks fit that image much better.
-She was a middle class adult and very well known.
+She was a middle-class adult and very well known.
 The community widely respected her as well.

 After her arrest, Claudette Colvin struggled greatly.

 Within the black community of Montgomery, Alabama, she was thought of as trouble.
-She had become a teenage single mother, and couldn’t find employment.
-Due to the issues, she even withdrew from attending Alabama State where she had a scholarship.
+She had become a teenage single mother and couldn’t find employment.
+Due to the issues, she even withdrew from attending Alabama State, where she had a scholarship.

-Eventually, in 1958, Colvin moved north, to New York City, where her older sister Velma lived.
+Eventually, in 1958, Colvin moved north to New York City, where her older sister Velma lived.
 She and her son Raymond moved in with Velma while Colvin looked for work.